mathspp/mathspp/pages/02.blog/01.problems/p003-quarrel-in-the-shire/item.en.md

 ---
-title: "Problem #003 - a quarrel in the Shire"
+title: 'Problem #003 - a quarrel in the Shire'
 ---

 Gandalf has some Hobbits to appease but his task seems to go on forever.
 Can you give him a hand..?